hemanthkumargr/docs/thirdPartyModules/Authorize.net-Quick-Start.md

 ```
 ##3) Create the HTML for the DPM form

 Finally, you will need to construct the form that you will send via the Direct Post Method (DPM).
+The checkout() method defined above will add the necessary attributes on the Spring Model object.
 Your page may look something like this:

 > Note: it is important that all the hidden fields listed in the form below be included.